Judit Varga (composer)

-Judit Varga (born 12 January 1979 in Győr) is an Erkel Ferenc Prize and Béla Bartók - Ditta Pásztory Award winner composer, pianist and university lecturer.
+Judit Varga (born 12 January 1979) is an Erkel Ferenc Prize and Béla Bartók - Ditta Pásztory Award winner Hungarian composer, pianist and university lecturer.

 She is known for contemporary classical music compositions as well as for composing for motion pictures and theatre pieces.
 As a solo pianist and chamber musician, she performed in many countries, on prestigious festivals.
 She is looking for new impulses both as a musician and as a teacher.
 The two primary platforms of her studies and work are Vienna and Budapest.

-Life
+Career

 She started her studies at the Liszt Ferenc Music School in Győr, where she played the piano and the flute.
 She then attended the Béla Bartók School in Budapest.
-At the age of 16, she has already received scholarships to foreign summer courses.
+At the age of 16, she had already received scholarships to foreign summer courses.
 In 2005 she graduated with honors at the Franz Liszt Academy of Music, where she studied piano and composition.
 In the meantime she was admitted to the University of Music and Performing Arts Vienna too, to the media composition and applied music, piano and composition faculties, and since 2013 she is a PhD student there.

-Since September 2013 she is teaching composition and film music composition at the composition department of the Liszt Ferenc Academy of Music, while at the University of Music and Performing Arts in Vienna she teaches ear training and analysis to the students of the composition and conducting departments.
+Since September 2013 she has been teaching composition and film music composition at the composition department of the Liszt Ferenc Academy of Music, while at the University of Music and Performing Arts in Vienna she teaches ear training and analysis to the students of the composition and conducting departments.

 At the beginning of the 2000s, she used to be a tutor of the singer, string and flute classes of the Austrian Master Classes in Zell an der Pram and of their master classes in Vienna.
 At the Richter János High School of Music in Győr she was teaching composition, score reading, music theory and orchestration.
 In 2008 she led the piano class of the Maria Regina Volksschule in Vienna and she was a silent film pianist as well.

 Her compositions are performed worldwide in such prestigious concert halls and festivals as the Wien Modern, the Hungarian State Opera House, the Philharmonie de Paris, the Juilliard School in New York, the CAFe Budapest Contemporary Arts Festival, the Mini Festival, the Konzerthaus and Musikverein Wien, the Muffathalle Munich and the Warsaw Autumn.
 They are part of the repertoire of Hungarian and foreign bands like the Ensemble Modern, the BBC Symphony Orchestra, the Vienna Radio Symphony Orchestra, the Hungarian State Opera Orchestra, the UMZE Ensemble, the Concerto Budapest, the Ensemble Kontrapunkte, the Riot Ensemble London, the ensemble XX. jahrhundert (eXXj) and the Hungarian Radio Choir.
 All of her compositions were commissioned.